arun-arunisto/ComputerVisionEngineering/README.md

     Extracting digits from an odometer using easy-ocr library.

 40. Training a custom model using yolo with custom dataset Trained a custom model using yolo with custom dataset of images with the size of 640x640

+41. preparing_dataset_with_image_annotation
+    This notebook will guide you how to use labels.txt file for image annotations and cropping